ZiddiaMUGEN/LuaSupernull/Library.md

 `player.current()` - Returns the player object which is currently running a Lua script.
 WARNING: THIS IS NOT GUARANTEED TO BE CORRECT IF YOU SPAWN BACKGROUNDED TASKS, RUN LUA OUTSIDE OF THE DTC ENVIRONMENT, ETC. THE DTC PATCH IS RESPONSIBLE FOR SETTING THIS CORRECTLY.

+`player:partner()` - Returns the player object representing the partner of another player.
+Returns the root's partner for a Helper.
+Returns `nil` if no partner exists.

 `player:parent()` - Returns the player object representing the parent of another player (or the same player if it has no parent).

 `player:root()` - Returns the player object representing the root of another player (or the same player if it has no root).